Create a DPA alert to monitor SQL statement execution time

 A previous example showed how to use DPA to resolve performance problems that were caused by a long-running SQL statement.
 This example adds an alert to notify the DBA group if the average execution time of that SQL statement is above the specified threshold.
 If this alert is triggered, the team can stop the query before end users notice a performance problem.

 - Click the Manage Alerts tab.

-For this example, select Wait Time as the category and Average Wait Time for a Single SQL as the type.
+For the Alert Type, select Average Wait Time for a Single SQL.

 - Click Create Alert.